gaelle-eid/easyBank-page/README.md

-# My first gethub project
+# My first github project
 Front-end project.
 Learning to use Github.